w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-345-summary.md

 #### 4.A — Door State Sensor (integer codes to string labels, same-domain case without `map`)

-When the application-facing data schema uses integer codes and titles are sufficient for human readability, JSON Schema `oneOf` + `const` replaces a custom `map:op: "enum"`.
+When the application-facing data schema uses integer codes and titles are sufficient for human readability, JSON Schema `oneOf` + `const` replaces a custom `map:proc: "enum"`.

 **TM:**